CashScript/cashscript/website/docs/language/contracts.md

 ```

 ### Variable declaration
 Variables can be declared by specifying their type and name.
-All variables need to be initialised at the time of their declaration, but can be reassigned later on.
+All variables need to be initialised at the time of their declaration, but can be reassigned later on - unless specifying the `constant` keyword.
 Since CashScript is strongly typed and has no type inference, it is not possible to use keywords such as `var` or `let` to declare variables.

 :::caution
 CashScript disallows variable shadowing and unused variables.